damiramirez/node-cli-task/README.md

 ![Tasks list](task-list.png)

-- To change the satus of a Task to COMPLETED select the option _Complete Task_ and you will be required to select the task(s) that you want to set status to completed:
+- To change the satus of a Task to COMPLETED select the option _Complete Task_ and you will be required to select the task(s) that you want to set status to completed.
+You can also uncheck the tasks, and the status will change to PENDING:

 ![Complete Task](task-complete.png)